Loading...

 Include Healthy Fats

-Add a small amount of healthy fats such as avocado slices or a drizzle of olive oil to your meal, which can help slow down the absorption of carbohydrates.
+Add a small amount of avocado or a sprinkle of chia seeds to your meal.
+Healthy fats can help stabilize your glucose levels.

 Portion Control